 Engaging a child in some sensory stimulation prior to a new task enables them to prepare their body for it. – Simone

 For some, you may be thinking “Oh yeah!
-Bring it on!” and this is probably because you’ve experienced it before, you know you can attempt it well and you’ve had a previous positive experience.
-For others, you may hit the fight or flight button in your head.
+Bring it on!”
+This is probably because you’ve experienced it before.
+You know you can attempt it reasonably well.
+You’ve had a previous positive experience.
+For others, this won’t be the case.
+You may hit the fight or flight button in your head.
 Which one is your first response – flight or fight?
 If you do feel uncomfortable with this scenario (like many of us would) consider this – What if you were prepared, engaged and helped to get ready for the event?
 What about trying some stretching, chatting about it with your coach and given some strategies for how to safely navigate the 10km run (and even some strategies on how to give it a try but safely opt-out)?
 This does sound a whole lot better, right?!
 As always, getting ready for any challenging task is important.

 I like to use the sensory cup analogy because you can only fill a cup so much, right?!
 If a cup is full, it’s hard to add more into it.
 If you are feeling overloaded, you will struggle to take on a new task.
 Eating is one of the most sensory engaging tasks we have to do, especially if we are being offered something new or something we perceive as difficult.
 So, before we eat, it’s a great idea to make some room in our sensory cups.
 Making room can be done with a range of sensory inputs from auditory (music/singing), physical (clapping), vestibular (swinging), smells (cooking) and (what research and my experience in SOS feeding therapy deems to be most effective) proprioceptive system stimulation.

-If you want more information happy mealtimes with your family, please consider doing this holistic Happy Mealtimes eCourse or chat to Simone about how she can help you out more either via Skype or in a private class setting.
+If you want more information happy mealtimes with your family, please consider enrolling in Goodbye Picky Eating with Simone Emery.
 I have also written about the sensory systems and preparing young minds and bodies for mealtimes in this post – park play helps fussy eating.